What's on this page?

-- Act as guarantor for accommodation, including that owned by the university or college and accommodation partners (or waive this requirement), and private rental – both single and multiple occupancy – to ensure students can access suitable, affordable accommodation and live in households of their choosing.
+- Act as guarantor for accommodation, including that owned by the university or college and accommodation partners (or waive this requirement), and private rentals – both single and multiple occupancy – to ensure students can access suitable, affordable accommodation and live in households of their choosing.

-- Waive the need for a deposit for university-owned accommodation, or offer a grant/loan scheme (including accommodation partners).
+- Waive the need for a deposit for university-owned accommodation or offer a grant/loan scheme (including accommodation partners).